northloopforensics/PEEPER/README.md

 This public release does not have the "Personal Identifiers" module enabled.
 If you are a law enforcement official, you may request access to a restricted version which identifies credit card numbers, passport numbers, social security numbers, US phone numbers, e-mail addresses, etc.  Requests may be submitted here: http://www.northloopconsulting.com/contact-us.html.
 Requests must include an official agency e-mail address for the requestor.

 The OCR process used in the tool is not perfect and can be impacted by picture quality, image rotation, or other factors.
 Please review all output for accuracy.
-(c) 2021 North Loop Consulting, LLC  No warranty or gurantee provided for use of this tool.
+-(c) 2021 North Loop Consulting, LLC  No warranty or gurantee provided for use of this tool.